aprilbala/aprilbala.github.io/projects/project-3.md

 summary: A checkout lanes simulator program using a circular array queue for ICS 211.
 ---

+Here is an example test that was done:
 <img src="../images/checkoutlanes.png" width="750">

 The link to this project is [here](https://github.com/aprilbala/aprilbala.github.io/tree/master/projects/project-checkoutLanesQueue).